-Disassembly of 750-20 Hydraulic Valve
+Disassembly of 750-40 Hydraulic Valve

-- 1) Using a 9/16" hex or socket wrench, remove the screws attaching the elbow to the valve body. - 2) Remove the piston guide from the valve body. - 3) Remove and inspect the upper and lower seals and replace as needed. - 4) Using a flathead screwdriver, gently remove the valve body O-ring, inspect and replace if needed.
+- 1) Remove the piston guide from the valve body. - 2) Remove and inspect the upper and lower seals and replace as needed. - 3) Using a flathead screwdriver, gently remove the valve body O-Ring, inspect and replace if needed.

-Reassembly of 750-20 Valve
+Reassembly of 750-40 Hydraulic Valve